 - cause of infection may be apparent (e.g. perianal abscess, fistula)

 It is considered a urological emergency with a poor prognosis due to its high mortality rate (ranging ~15-50% 3).
 Imaging should be used judiciously, and must not allow the delay of potentially life-saving definitive treatment 9.

 - immediate radical surgical debridement of necrotic tissue

-- testes replaced into remaining scrotum or covered by skin graft (once infection settled)
+- testes replaced into the remaining scrotum or covered by skin graft (once infection settled)

 History and etymology

-It was first described by French venereologist Jean Alfred Fournier in 1883 who noted a fulminating gangrenous infection of male genitalia in young healthy males without an obvious cause.
+It was first described by a French professor of dermatology at the University of Paris, and director of the renowned venereal Hospital of St Louis, Jean Alfred Fournier (1832-1914) 6 in 1883.
+He noted a fulminating gangrenous infection of male genitalia in young healthy males without an obvious cause.

 The differential in the setting of acute scrotal pain includes: